Adventuress (schooner)

 Adventuress is a 133 ft gaff-rigged schooner launched in 1913 in East Boothbay, Maine.
 She has since been restored, and is listed as a National Historic Landmark.
 She is one of two surviving San Francisco bar pilot schooners.

 Adventuress is currently operated by Sound Experience, a non-profit organization based in Port Townsend, Washington.

+Smallboats

+Adventuress carries two smallboats in davits aft of her main shrouds.

+Her current rescue boat/ pushboat is an Achilles hypalon inflatable named W’ha-lé, equipped with an 20hp Yamaha outboard named Porpoise.
+She is carried in the port davits.
+W’ha-lé was stolen from Adventuress in her first months of service in 2022 but was quickly recovered.

+In her starboard davits Adventuress carries a 1979 Sid Skiff built by Ray Speck in Sausalito.
+Her name is A-ya’-she.
+A-ya’-she was the 2023 Port Townsend Wooden Boat Festival Short Course-Fixed Seat Rowing race champion.
+Her name means “Little One” in Chippewa/Ojibwe.
+The boat also participated in the 2024 Port Townsend Wooden Boat Festival “Row Row Row My Boat” event.

+Adventuress’ former rescue boats were named Hobbes (outboard: Calvin) and Jefé (outboard: Fast Eddie).

 History

 Adventuress was built for John Borden at the Rice Brothers' yard in East Boothbay, Maine, and was designed by B.B.
 Crowninshield.
-Borden intended to sail to Alaska to catch a bowhead whale for the American Museum of Natural History in New York.
-Aboard this maiden voyage sailed the famed naturalist Roy Chapman Andrews.
+Borden intended to sail to Alaska to go hunting for sport with his friends.
+After Adventuress sailed to Bermuda, the voyage’s mission expanded to take a bowhead whale for the American Museum of Natural History in New York.
+Aboard this maiden voyage sailed the naturalist Roy Chapman Andrews.
 During the voyage, Chapman stopped on the Pribilof Islands and captured film of fur seals, which led to efforts to protect their colonies.
 Borden's efforts to catch a whale failed and he sold Adventuress to the San Francisco Bar Pilots Association, which marked the beginning of her career as a workboat.
-For 35 years, she transferred pilots to and from cargo vessels near the Farallon Islands.
-During World War II, she was a United States Coast Guard vessel, guarding San Francisco Bay.
+For 35 years, she transferred pilots to and from vessels near the San Francisco Bar.
+During World War II, she was a United States Coast Guard vessel, performing pilotage duties in San Francisco Bay.